jina-ai/docs/chapters/primitive_data_type.rst

     # Check the type of chunks
     print(type(document.chunks))

-If you print the type of :attr:`chunks`, you will find out it's called ``<class 'jina.types.sets.chunk.ChunkSet'>``, a derived data type based on :class:`DocumentSet`.
+If you print the type of :attr:`chunks`, you will find out it's named ``<class 'jina.types.sets.chunk.ChunkSet'>``, a derived data type based on :class:`DocumentSet`.
 :class:`ChunkSet` added extra logic to handle logics such as  :meth:`granularity` and :meth:`adjacency`.
 Similarly, we have :class:`MatchSet` manage the matched documents given a user query.

-Last but now least, if you are working on document with different modalities, :class:`MultimodalDocument` is the right Jina data type to use.
+Last but now least, if you are working on the document with different modalities, :class:`MultimodalDocument` is the right Jina data type to use.
 For example:

 .. highlight:: python